Komander: All Elite Wrestling / Ring of Honor (2023–present)

 On March 1, 2023 episode of Dynamite, Komander debuted for All Elite Wrestling (AEW), taking part in the Face of the Revolution ladder match, which was won by Powerhouse Hobbs.
 Komander made his debut for AEW's sister promotion Ring of Honor (ROH), on March 31 at Supercard of Honor, challenging El Hijo del Vikingo, for the AAA Mega Championship in a losing effort.
 On April 19, AEW founder and co-owner Tony Khan announced that Komander had signed with AEW.
 On the October 7 episode of Collision, Komander unsuccessfully challenged Eddie Kingston for the ROH World Championship.
 On December 15 at Final Battle, Komander took part in a Survival of the Fittest for the vacant ROH World Television Championship, which was won by Kyle Fletcher.

 On September 28, 2024 at the Collision edition of Grand Slam, Komander and Private Party unsuccessfully challenged the Death Riders for the AEW World Trios Championship.
 On December 3, Komander was announced as an alternate in the Gold league of the 2024 Continental Classic, replacing the injured Juice Robinson.
 On December 20 at Final Battle, Komander defeated AR Fox, Blake Christian, Brian Cage, Mark Davis, and Willie Mack in a Survival of the Fittest to win the ROH World Television Championship.
 Komander finished the 2024 Continental Classic with 3 points and failed to advance the playoff stage.
 In early 2025, Komander formed a tag team with Hologram, known as Los Titanes del Aire, which translates to "The Titans of The Air".
-On the April 17, 2025 at the Spring BreakThru episode of Collision, Komander lost his title to Nick Wayne, ending his reign at 119 days.
+On the April 17, 2025 episode of Collision at the Spring BreakThru, Komander lost his title to Nick Wayne, ending his reign at 119 days.
 On June 11 at the Dynamite edition of Summer Blockbuster, Komander was attacked by The Hurt Syndicate in a backstage segment, removing him from a scheduled match that night.
 This was done to write him off as he had suffered a legitimate injury.
 Komander returned on the September 25 episode of Ring of Honor Wrestling, where Los Titanes del Aire saved Bandido from an attack by The Swirl (Blake Christian and Lee Johnson).

 Consejo Mundial de Lucha Libre (2025–present)

-On March 21, 2025, Komander and Hologram made their Consejo Mundial de Lucha Libre (CMLL) at Homenaje a Dos Leyendas, where they faced Místico and Máscara Dorada in a losing effort.
+On March 21, 2025, Komander and Hologram made their Consejo Mundial de Lucha Libre (CMLL) debut at Homenaje a Dos Leyendas, where they faced Místico and Máscara Dorada in a losing effort.
+On January 18, 2026 at Fin De Semana Internacional, Komander unsuccessfully challenged Titán for the CMLL World Welterweight Championship.